 Let's Get Started!

-With this particular tattoo lesson I will discuss the importance of knowing your tattoo machine and the mechanics so you may better understand its operation.
+With this particular tattoo lesson, I will discuss the importance of knowing your tattoo machine and its mechanics so you may better understand its operation.

-Maintenance and repair are two main points of this tattoo lesson.
-Learning how to disassemble and reassemble your tattoo machine are key components on how your tattoo machine will run.
-Not all tattoo machines are the same so mastering the basics will reduce the likely hood of panicking if your tattoo machine stops working in the middle of a project.
+Maintenance and repair are the two main points of this tattoo lesson.
+Learning how to disassemble and reassemble your tattoo machine is critical.
+Not all tattoo machines are the same, so mastering the basics will reduce the likelihood of panicking if your tattoo machine stops working in the middle of a project.